Coronavirus: Eleven vaccine trials now in their final phase

-As the world grapples with the novel Coronavirus (COVID-19) pandemic, 48 potential vaccines are currently being tested on humans but only 11 are in Phase 3, the final stage before they are cleared for use by the authorities, according to the World Health Organisation (WHO).
+As the world grapples with the coronavirus pandemic, 48 potential vaccines are currently being tested on humans but only 11 are in Phase 3, the final stage before they are cleared for use by the authorities, according to the World Health Organisation (WHO).

 Each of the 11 uses messenger RNA, inactivated virus technology, viral vectors or recombinant proteins.